The Wandering Tower

-The Istanbul based association DIYALOG is organizing the third Mahalla festival in Malta in October 2019 with screenings, performances, talks, round tables and concerts.
-These four days festival will bring together cultural workers from different fields and different backgrounds in Europe and beyond to support an intercultural understanding in times of increased mobility and search for identity.
+The Istanbul based association DIYALOG is organizing the third Mahalla festival in Arbil (Iraq) in November 2020 with screenings, performances, talks, round tables and concerts.
+The festival will bring together artists, academics, institutions and stakeholders from different fields and different backgrounds in Europe and beyond to support an intercultural understanding in times of increased mobility and search for identity.

 Watch Tower in Malta

-The title of the upcoming festival is The Walking Tower – Universal Motives of Unlimited Mobility dedicated to the traveling musician/storyteller, as the West African Griot, the Turkish Aşık or the European Troubadour, to name just a few examples.
+The title of the upcoming festival, The Wandering Tower – Universal Motives of Unlimited Mobility, is dedicated to the traveling musician/storyteller, as the West African Griot, the Turkish Aşık or the European Troubadour, to name just a few examples.

-The search for chance, encounter, enchanted places, motives and variations, interdisciplinarity and multimedia will be the guidelines of this year’s festival.
+The search for chance, encounter, enchanted places, motives and variations, interdisciplinarity and multimedia will be the guidelines of next year’s festival.

-The Walking Tower encourages systematically to remove limitations and to let imaginative, dystopian and utopian designs flow into one another beyond borders.
+The Wandering Tower encourages systematically to remove limitations and to let imaginative, dystopian and utopian designs flow into one another beyond borders.

 The Maltese “għana”